Ali Benarbia: Al-Rayyan

 Only five days after this announcement, on 27 July 2003, Benarbia signed up to play for Al-Rayyan of Qatar.
 After two years with the club, he moved on to play for Nadi Qatar before announcing his retirement a year later.

 International career

 Benarbia was first approached by the Algerian Football Federation in 1986.
-In a rare interview with French website LeButeur published in 2009, Benarbia said that he never refused to play for Algeria.
+In a rare interview with Algerian website LeButeur published in 2009, Benarbia said that he never refused to play for Algeria.
 He stated that he was unhappy with the lack of professionalism within the national team and wanted the Federation to provide assurances for professional footballers' safety.
 During the time of Benarbia's playing career, Algeria struggled with political situations such as the 1986 oil price collapse, Black October and the Algerian Civil War.

-He made his début in a 2002 African Cup of Nations Group 4 qualifying game against Burkina Faso in September 2000.
+He made his debut in a 2002 African Cup of Nations Group 4 qualifying game against Burkina Faso in September 2000.
 He represented Algeria a total of seven times, participating in; three World Cup qualifying games, two Africa Cup of Nations Cup qualifiers and two friendlies.